syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Offline-Installer.md

 # Installation using Offline Installer

-You can also refer to the [**Download**](https://help.syncfusion.com/winui/installation-and-upgrade/download) section to learn how to get the WinUI trial or licensed installer.
+You can refer to the [**Download**](https://help.syncfusion.com/winui/installation-and-upgrade/download) section to learn how to get the WinUI trial or licensed installer.

 ## Installing with UI